galex/android-permissions-gradle-plugin/README.md

 ## Change log

+- *2.0.0* Entirely rewritten in [Kotlin](https://kotlinlang.org/), yay!
-- *1.1.0* Compatibility fix for the Android Gradle Plugin 3.0.0-alpha5
+- 1.1.0 Compatibility fix for the Android Gradle Plugin 3.0.0-alpha5
 - 1.0.7 Compile plugin with JDK 6 to avoid a compatibility error
 - 1.0.6 First release

+## Next steps

+- Get rid of templates for the code generation and use JavaPoet
+- Add an option to generate a Kotlin helper class via KotlinPoet instead of the Java helper class

 ## License
 This plugin is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).